apache/doris/docs/en/getting-started/basic-usage.md

 ### 2.3 Formulation

-Create a table using the `CREATE TABLE'command.
+Create a table using the `CREATE TABLE` command.
 More detailed parameters can be seen:

 `HELP CREATE TABLE;`